 I must report back on a fantastic long weekend at Thoresby with a very good turn-out!
 This site is surrounded by countryside and the most magnificent hotel, leading down to a river meandering around the perimeter of the grounds.
 Some people set off on their bikes to explore the quiet roads etc. around the estate and beyond – we were too busy with activities on site!
 We arrived and, after setting up, were provided with a delicious pasta meal and soup – in fact, Brian and Marlene provided so many pasta shells we could have fed the hotel guests as well!
 We had a sing-around Thursday evening and an early night to prepare us for a fun-packed weekend!
 There was plenty of talent, with a very welcomed input from our guests, including a lovely group from the Ridings, who created a band for us on the Saturday evening.
-One of the surprises of the event was a man from ‘Worksop’ who bowled us over with his self-written monologues – no one will forget the “F’F’F’ Flat-pack Furniture”.
+One of the surprises of the event was a man from ‘Worksop’ who bowled us over with his self-written monologues – no one will forget the “F’F’F’ Flat-pack Furniture”. (see note – we have been informed that this particular monologue is copyright to George Hill).
 It was lovely how we all gelled with our visitors – which is always the case – everyone is so friendly.
 One of us also made friends with a man from the Morris car Club, after enjoying the Morris car rally and brass band, and here’s hoping he (and friends) will be able to join us on a future Meet.
 Brian and Marlene came up trumps again on Sunday morning with their ‘breakfast baps’ – as it was so cosy, sheltering from the drizzle, we all sat inside our big yellow and green tent to eat them.
 In fact, the weather was warm mostly and the rain tended to come at night, allowing a few of us to play ‘Kubb’ on the field a couple times.
 We also enjoyed a few games of Rummikub, which is addictive!
 The best was yet to come for those who managed to stay for the last evening, with some energetic dances and yes, a reward of chocolate biscuits!

 Bryncws Farm THS – St Dogmaels, Pembrokeshire – August 2nd to 13th 2018